 The best Garmin watches you can buy today

-The Forerunner 245 is Garmin’s best all-around watch.
+The Forerunner 255 is Garmin’s best all-around watch.
 Along with an accurate GPS, a long-lasting battery, and the ability to track many types of workouts, the watch features the same fitness metrics as Garmin’s latest higher-end GPS watches: Training Status to track progress, Training Load to see workouts over a seven-day period, and Training Effect to measure anaerobic and aerobic.
 It also supports sleep, stress, blood oxygen saturation, and menstrual cycle tracking.
-When synced with your phone, the Forerunner 245 - along with many other Garmin watches - can send (and also cancel) emergency notifications at the push of a button.
+The newly updated Forerunner 255 also has the ability to track triathlon and multisport activities.

-Garmin also offers a Forerunner 245 Music edition, which comes with onboard storage for up to 500 songs and syncs with Spotify or Deezer accounts.
+Garmin also offers a Forerunner 255 Music edition, which comes with onboard storage for up to 500 songs and syncs with Spotify or Deezer accounts.
 You can change tracks using the buttons on the watch or through the controls on your headset.
-The watch maintains a steady connection to headphones throughout a workout, which is a critical feature for a watch built around music.
-The battery will last six hours in GPS mode with music playing.
+A bonus if you're a runner who prefers to leave your phone at home.

 If you’re looking for an activity tracker that doesn’t look like an activity tracker, the Garmin Lily is for you.
 It’s arguably Garmin’s most fashionable smartwatch and has a number of useful tools for female users, including menstrual or pregnancy tracking, giving mums-to-be a better understanding of their day-to-day health.